aaronegolden/crawl/BALANCE_NOTES.md

 Killer Klown clubs also seem to do 45 dmg a hit.
 I was unable to kill one.
 EV too high?

 I think pretty much everything does too much damage.
 10 to 20 points could come off everything and it could still be too hard.

+# Cross-training changes

+Played HoFi.
+I think the first 5 or so floors worked, but by D7 I was too strong.
+I may need to shift enemies from later in the dungeon down a bit.
+This was on the 3/5 build, rather than the 2/5 build, so I will revisit this again soon.

+Oddly enough the difficulty picked up slightly around D9, but still pretty easy to tab through the whole thing.

+I was able to use level 3 spells in untrained schools by zot, and fireball with 25% failure rate with FM of 11.3.

+d10 I skipped, knowing better.

+stopped at zot.

+Character is: 'Cross-Trainrevision.txt' in morgue files, so I may load it up again and try zot out in skills 2/5 when trying to balance zot.